 My friend told me her kids call these “the poop mountains” and you can kind of see why…they do sort of resemble the poop emoji, don’t they?
 I know…once you see it, you can’t unsee it.

-The hole in the mountain is right outside the Desert Botanical Garden, so you can combine a short hike here with your visit.
+Papago Park is right outside the Desert Botanical Garden, so you can combine a short hike here with your visit.
 It’s also located very near The Phoenix Zoo, which we didn’t get to see on this trip.
 We have been there before and it's worth a visit, if you have time.
+When you're planning your kids activities in Tempe, it's always fun to check out animals that are native to the local environment that you might not get an opportunity to see at your home zoo.

 You can actually get to this trail through the parking lot of the Phoenix Zoo.
 Turn left once you enter the zoo and continue until you see an additional parking lot near the butte, next to the lagoon.
 We went here mid-afternoon, although this is a very popular spot to watch the sun set.
 Due to weather and other activities while we were in Tempe, we weren't able to get up here for a sunset but I'm so happy we got to see it and do a little bit of exploring.